deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 ### EIGEN and bEIGEN

+`bEIGEN` is used to control the supply of `EIGEN` and will serve in the future as intersubjective work token that can be slashed via forking, while `EIGEN` remains slashing unaware to maintain DeFi compatibility (learn more [here](https://blog.eigencloud.xyz/eigen/)).

-`EIGEN` tokens are created by supplying and wrapping `BackingEigen` tokens into the `EIGEN` token contract through the `wrap` function.
+`EIGEN` tokens are created by supplying and wrapping `BackingEigen` (or denoted as `bEIGEN`) tokens into the `EIGEN` token contract through the `wrap` function.

-The `BackingEigen` token contract (`bEIGEN`) is upgradeable, which means that the permissions to upgrade the token contract can have an impact on user funds, such as dilution or change of ownership.
+The `BackingEigen` token contract is upgradeable, which means that the permissions to upgrade the token contract can have an impact on user funds, such as dilution or change of ownership.
 New minters of `bEIGEN` can be appointed with the `setIsMinter` function, which could lead to malicious minters mis-using this minting right to wrap it into `EIGEN` tokens.

 Currently `bEIGEN` is minted by the Eigenlayer protocol through the `TokenHopper` contract, which mints `bEIGEN` tokens, wraps them into `EIGEN` tokens and deposits them into the `RewardsCoordinator` contract through by calling `createRewardsForAllEarners`.
 This inflation serves as Programmatic Incentives (PI).